idaholab/moose/modules/heat_transfer/doc/content/source/kernels/JouleHeatingSource.md

 where $\phi$ is the electrostatic potential and $\sigma_{elec}$ is the electrical conductivity of the material. $\sigma_{elec}$ can either be an `ADMaterial` or a traditional `Material`.
-Within the heat conduction module, this default could currently be provided by [ElectricalConductivity](ElectricalConductivity.md) for general problems or [SemiconductorLinearConductivity](SemiconductorLinearConductivity.md) for more
+Within the heat transfer module, this default could currently be provided by [ElectricalConductivity](ElectricalConductivity.md) for general problems or [SemiconductorLinearConductivity](SemiconductorLinearConductivity.md) for more